Interesting Insect Facts for Kids

 Characteristics

 There are more than six million types of insects, and they come in different sizes, shapes, and colours.
 Though insects are vastly different, They still have a few common characteristics that all insects.
-One of the most common bug facts for kids is that Insects are invertebrates meaning they don’t have a backbone.
+One of the most common bug facts for kids is that Insects are invertebrates, meaning they don’t have a backbone.
 The body of all insects consists of three parts – the head, abdomen, and thorax.
-Most insects have six legs on their body and two antennae on top of their head.
+Another interesting fact about insects for kids is that most insects have six legs on their bodies and two antennae on top of their heads.
 As insects are cold-blooded, their body temperature changes as per the temperature of their environment.
-Also, most insects lay eggs and their progeny hatch from their eggs.
+Also, most insects lay eggs, and their progeny hatch from their eggs.

 Where Do Insects Live?